jmatthiesen/vsmac-tfs-addin/README.md

 Visual Studio for macOS add-in for interacting with Microsoft Team Foundation Server and Visual Studio Team Services.

+This add-in works on Visual Studio for macOS version 7.5+.

 ## Usage

 In Menu > Version Control section you will find the Team Foundation Server menu at the bottom.
 To start click on Connect to Server.